My Cart

 Used with the author's permission.

 Gary Busha is a Wisconsin native who likes that state’s changing seasons.
 His poetry — lean and plain-spoken, with themes of nature and lament — is strongly influenced by his good fortune in having grown up on Lake Winnebago.
-A poetry chapbook publisher for many years, Gary has three chapbooks of his own, and he has recently finished 12 pocket-sized mini-series of haiku.
-Query gbusha@wi.rr.com for a free sample.
+A poetry chapbook publisher for many years, Gary has recently published 24 mini haiku/short poem chapbooks.
+For information, email him at gbusha@wi.rr.com.

 Post New Comment: